anmuller/CusToM/README.md

 # Bibliography <a name="Bibliography"></a>

-Barre, Arnaud, and Stéphane Armand.
+Barre, A., and S. Armand.
 2014.
 “Biomechanical Toolkit: Open-Source Framework to Visualize and Process Biomechanical Data.”
 Computer Methods and Pro- grams in Biomedicine 114 (1).
 Elsevier:80–87. https://doi.org/10.1016/j.cmpb.2014.01.
 012.

 Crowninshield, Roy D. 1978.
 “Use of Optimization Techniques to Predict Muscle Forces.”
 Journal of Biomechanical Engineering 100 (2).
 American Society of Mechanical Engineers:88–92. https://doi.org/10.1115/1.3426197.